 At Advanced Drainage Systems' core, we are working towards a better society for future generations and improving quality of life for all.
-Preservation and smart management of water the resource that makes life on earth possible is an essential part of achieving that goal.
+Preservation and smart management of water-the resource that makes life on earth possible-is an essential part of achieving that goal.
 Still, we have always felt a need to do more and use our resources for good.

-We do this by volunteering and donating to charitable organizations, deepening our connection to the communities in which we operate.
+We do this by contributing to charitable organizations and volunteering when possible, deepening our connection to the communities in which we operate.

-In fiscal 2021, ADS donated \$2 million to the ADS Foundation.
+In Fiscal 2022, ADS donated \$1.5M to the ADS Foundation and made charitable contributions to other organizations totalling \$500K.
 Here are some of the things we did to give back to our community this year:

-- We continued our work through the philanthropy of the ADS Foundation, which began in Fiscal 2020, to deepen our ties to the community.
+We continued our work through the philanthropy of the ADS Foundation, which began in Fiscal 2020, to deepen our ties to the community.
 This foundation will provide assistance and education to causes that align with our Environmental, Social and Governance priorities, water, recycling and community.
+This past year, we funded the foundation with a

+\$1.5 million contribution.

-This past year, we funded the foundation with a \$2 million contribution. - Since 1994, we have partnered with the United Way to help fight for the health, education, and financial stability of our community.
-We continued that partnership in fiscal 2021, contributing funds to the COVID-19 Community Response Fund.
+- Since 1994, we have partnered with the United Way to help fight for the health, education and financial stability of our community.
+We continued that partnership in Fiscal 2022. - ADS Foundation provided acess and support to indviduals with physical or mental disabilities via grants to The MIracle League, Down Syndrome of Central Ohio, Recreation Unlimited and the American Heart Association.